UtrechtUniversity/yoda/docs/administration/configuring-yoda.md

 pgbouncer_default_pool_size                  | How many server connections to allow per user/database pair (default: 50)
-pgbouncer_reserve_pool_size                  | How many additional connections to allow to a pool (default: 25) pgbouncer_reserve_pool_timeout               | If a client has not been serviced in this time, use additional connections from the reserve pool (default: 2) pgbouncer_override_ignore_startup_parameters | Adjust ignore_startup_parameters setting of PGbouncer (default: undefined / use OS default value)
+pgbouncer_reserve_pool_size                  | How many additional connections to allow to a pool (default: 25) pgbouncer_reserve_pool_timeout               | If a client has not been serviced in this time, use additional connections from the reserve pool (default: 2) pgbouncer_server_idle_timeout                | Close server connection if its not been used in this time (default: 600) pgbouncer_override_ignore_startup_parameters | Adjust ignore_startup_parameters setting of PGbouncer (default: undefined / use OS default value)

 ### Postfix configuration